 Audited Activity

-Auditing of network device activities is a valuable tool for Administrators to monitor the status of the device.
+Auditing of Network Device activities is a valuable tool for Administrators to monitor the status of the device.
 It provides the means for Administrator accountability, security functionality activity reporting, reconstruction of events, and problem analysis.
 Processing performed in response to device activities may give indications of a failure or compromise of the security functionality.
 When indications of activity that impact the security functionality are not generated and monitored, it is possible for such activities to occur without Administrator awareness.
 Further, if records are not generated and retained, reconstruction of the network and the ability to understand the extent of any compromise could be negatively affected.
 Additional concerns are the protection of the audit data that is recorded from alteration or unauthorized deletion.
 This could occur within the TOE, or while the audit data is in transit to an external storage device.

-Note this cPP requires that the network device generate the audit data and have the capability to send the audit data to a trusted network entity (e.g., a syslog server).
+Note this cPP requires that the Network Device generate the audit data and have the capability to send the audit data to a trusted network entity (e.g., a syslog server).

 T.UNDETECTED_ACTIVITY

-Threat agents may attempt to access, change, and/or modify the security functionality of the network device without Administrator awareness.
+Threat agents may attempt to access, change, and/or modify the security functionality of the Network Device without Administrator awareness.
 This could result in the attacker finding an avenue (e.g., misconfiguration, flaw in the product) to compromise the device and the Administrator would have no knowledge that the device has been compromised.

 SFR Rationale: